Michael-Lloyd/micromod_teensy_badapple/README.md

-This project plays the Bad Apple video on a SparkFun MicroMod display board using a Teensy MicroMod processor.
+This project plays "Bad Apple!!" on a SparkFun MicroMod display board using a Teensy MicroMod processor.
 The video is stored on an SD card in a custom RLE-compressed format and played back at 30 FPS.